sunfounder/arduino_starter_kit/docs/source/18_photoresistor.rst

         }
     }

 8. Here is your complete code.
-You can now click "Upload" to upload the code to the R3 board.
+You can now click "Upload" to upload the code to the Arduino Uno R3.

 .. code-block:: Arduino